stefanprodan/openfaas-flux/README.md

 In order to sync your cluster state with git you need to copy the public key and create a **deploy key** with **write access** on your GitHub repository.

-Open GitHub and fork this repo, navigate to your fork, go to _Setting > Deploy keys_ click on _Add deploy key_, check _Allow write access_, paste the Flux public key and click _Add key_.
+Open GitHub and fork this repo, navigate to your fork, go to _Settings > Deploy keys_ click on _Add deploy key_, check _Allow write access_, paste the Flux public key and click _Add key_.

-After a couple of seconds Flux
+After a couple of seconds Flux:

 * creates the `openfaas` and `openfaas-fn` namespaces
 * installs OpenFaaS Helm release
 * creates the OpenFaaS functions

-Check OpenFaaS services deployment status:
+Check the OpenFaaS services deployment status:

 ```
 kubectl -n openfaas get deployments